Determining Your Need and Potential Options for Long-Term Care

 Evaluating Choices In Long-Term and Medical Care

 According to the New York Department of Financial Services (DFS), roughly half of all people over the age of 65 will eventually require nursing home care, at a cost of up to $150,000 per year.
 Remaining at home while receiving home health care is significantly less expensive.
 It does require the support of friends or family members, and even part-time can run up to $20,000 or more.

 Medicare and insurance generally do not cover these costs.
 To avoid dipping into your savings and your children’s inheritance, you generally have two options:

 Buying long term care insurance.
 Available at group and individual rates, you are likely to pay high monthly premiums in order to get a portion of your expenses covered.

 Planning so you will become eligible for Medicaid.
 By placing your assets in a Medicaid trust, you may be eligible for complete coverage of nursing home, home health care, and others types of community care services.

-To find out more about Medicaid planning and how it could benefit you and your loved ones, call or contact Cavallo & Cavallo online and request a free consultation with our New York asset protection attorneys in our Bronx or New Rochelle office today.
+To find out more about Medicaid planning and how it could benefit you and your loved ones, call or contact Cavallo & Cavallo online and request a free consultation with our New York asset protection attorneys in our Bronx or Westchester office today.